FlorisHendriks/eduVPN-provisioning/README.md

 Note that we use as client ID %SerialNumber%, this ensure us that we do not have a duplicate name in Active Directory (https://discussions.apple.com/thread/7987975).
 If you want to use a different client ID, such as the hostname of the client, then the syntax can be found here https://support.apple.com/en-gb/guide/deployment/dep23422775/web.

 After saving the profile configuration check if it is automatically pushed to the macOS client.
-If not download and install it manually (https://support.apple.com/en-gb/guide/profile-manager/pmdbd71ebc9/mac).
+If not, download and install it manually (https://support.apple.com/en-gb/guide/profile-manager/pmdbd71ebc9/mac).

 ## Step 2
 Check the keychain access, you should now have a certificate with the name SERIALNUMBER.HOSTNAME.
 This is the machine certificate which is used to authenticate API calls in order to retrieve a VPN configuration.